Arsene666/e-mail-bomber/README.md

 # e-mail-bomber
 An e-mail bomber that spams mails to a chosen e-mail over smtp

-All libraries are preinstalled by default so all you need is python on your computer to use the e-mail bomber.
-To use this tool you must also generate an app password which is pretty easy.
+All libraries are preinstalled by default so all you need is python on your computer and a generated app password to use this tool.
+You must generate an app password which is pretty easy.
 I will list a youtube tutorial at the bottom of this readme.

 IF YOU USE e-mail bomber for gmail.py